AnushaSarmaV/JS_FirstRepo/README.md

 Search recipes from all around the world

-Just search for the recipe you want , the app shows you the ingredients required. customise the ingredients as per the servings
+Just search for the recipe you want , the app shows you the ingredients required.

+customise the ingredients as per the servings
-Can Book mark your favourite recipes add your own recipe
+Can Bookmark your favourite recipes.
+Add your own recipe.

 Forkify is a recipe finder/builder application built from the The Complete JavaScript Course 2021: Build Real Projects! udemy course.
 The application is built HTML5, CSS3, JavaScript, Parcel.